AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 2. Transfer the patched ROM over to your device using a third party tool such as iFunBox or iExplorer.
 If you're running on an Apple TV, you'll be given a Web URL you can access locally to transfer ROMs to the emulator directly.

 #### Emulate on Android
-The best DS emulator on Android is [DraStic](https://play.google.com/store/apps/details?id=com.dsemu.drastic), which has a great interface and is simple to install, but it costs $4.99.
-[RetroArch](https://play.google.com/store/apps/details?id=com.retroarch) is a free alternative, although it comes with the caveat of the DS emulation being based on DeSmuME, which has a number of emulation issues with this game.
+The best DS emulator on Android is [DraStic](https://play.google.com/store/apps/details?id=com.dsemu.drastic), which has a great interface and is simple to install.
+Another alternative is [RetroArch](https://play.google.com/store/apps/details?id=com.retroarch).

 **Requirements:**
 * Android Device with the Google Play store
-* Drastic ($4.99) or RetroArch (free)
+* Drastic or RetroArch

 **Play using DraStic Emulator**